 At this time, I don't feel like having a debate over whether to continue using the "Redskins" name.
 Yes, it's bad.
 But I want to make this travel guide as simple as possible, so I'm going to use "Redskins" and the abbreviation "'Skins" throughout.

 Before You Go.
-D.C. can get really hot in summer, but this will be late November, so you won't have to worry about the heat.
-The Washington Post is predicting low 70s for the afternoon, and mid-50s for the evening.
+D.C. can get really hot in summer, but this will be late December, so it's cold that you'll have to worry about.
+The Washington Post is predicting low 40s for the afternoon, and the high 20s for the evening.
 They do not mention a chance of rain, so it should be dry.

 Washington is in the Eastern Time Zone, so you won't have to fiddle with your clocks, digital or otherwise.